jianwen-android/notes-sst-/History/Notes/Nazi Germany/Chancellor to Dictator.md

 ### 4 ways to get the enabling act approved

-1. Used SA & SS to intimidate the REichstag
+1. Used SA & SS to intimidate the Reichstag
 2. Banned communist deputies from coming to the Reichstag so they could not vote
 3. Persuaded the Centre Party to vote for the Act by giving vague promises, e.g. not interfere in Catholic Church/schools
-4. Using the votes of his allies, the Nationalist Party
+4. Using the votes of his allies, the Nationalist Party took over Germany as the only political party

 ### This is so sad (death of democracy)